clever-cottonmouth/InterviewNavigator/React/React-Concept.md

 They are pure functions with no side effects, taking a component and returning a new one.
 They are commonly used for cross-cutting concerns like authentication, logging, or data fetching.

+## JSX

+JSX code here which is basically HTML code inside of JavaScript.
+Indeed, JSX stands for JavaScript XML because HTML in the end is XML, you could say.
+So, we got this HTML code in JavaScript.

+## HOOKS

+USESTATE

+USEEFFECT

+USEREF

+USEREDUCER

+USEMEMO

+USELOCATION

+USECALLBACK

+USECONTEXT

+USEIMPERATIVEHANDLE

+## CONTEXT API

+## **What is React Router?**

+### ****What is prop drilling and its disadvantages?****

+## What is Reoncillation in React?

+## Explain Strict Mode in React.

+## What are error boundaries?

+# How do you handle side effects in React components?

+## What are the lifecycle methods of React?

+## How to pass data between sibling components using React router?

+What is the difference between state and props in React?

+### What is the difference between `useEffect` and `useLayoutEffect` in React?

+### What is `forwardRef()` in React used for?

+### Explain what React hydration is

+### What are React Portals used for?

+### How do you localize React applications?

+### What is code splitting in a React application?

+### What is the Flux pattern and what are its benefits?

+### What is React Fiber and how is it an improvement over the previous approach?

+### What are forms in React?

+## How would you lift the state up in a React application, and why is it necessary?

+## What are Pure Components?

+## What is the role of PropTypes in React?

+## What is the difference between `createElement` and `cloneElement`?

+## What are stateless components?

+## What are stateful components?

+## Explain higher-order components (HOCs).

+## What are some common performance optimization techniques in React?

+## What is Static site generation (SSG)?

+## What is lazy loading in React?

+# How would you handle form validation in React?

+# What is Redux, and how does it help manage state in large applications?

+# What is the difference between Redux and Context API?

+# How would you handle asynchronous actions in Redux?

+# How does React handle security vulnerabilities like XSS attacks?

+### **What is the purpose of render() in React?**

+### **What are synthetic events in React?**

+### **What is React Fiber?**